Answers to the questions

 Not quite.
 Outsourced HR usually means handing off transactional admin to a third-party provider.
 Fractional HR is strategic and leadership-level — working alongside your business on the decisions that actually move things forward.

 Often, yes.
-An HR manager handles day-to-day operations well but may not have the seniority to sit at the leadership table or navigate complex issues.
-I can work alongside your existing HR team, providing the senior-level thinking they don't have.
+An HR manager handles day-to-day operations well but may not have the experience or confidence to sit at the leadership table or navigate complex issues.
+I can work alongside your existing HR team, providing the senior-level thinking they may not have yet.

 Working With Jo